GoogleCloudPlatform/podcast/site/content/post/episode-133-ml-kit-with-brahim-elbouchikhi-and-sachin-kotwani/index.md

 So, for example, if you look at our image labeling API, which we have both the Cloud and an on-device variation of it, the Cloud variation has over 10,000 labels, meaning that it can tell you about 10,000 things about this image that you've submitted.
 The on-device one has little over 400.
 So you can do-- what we've seen developers do typically is do a course classification on device where they essentially look for interesting things.

 So let's say I am trying to classify an image, and I want to make sure that I only do the Cloud call if I see that there is some food in the image.
 So maybe I will actually-- or maybe plants or flowers.
 And so maybe I'll run the on device API, see if I get any keywords that I'm looking for, like flower or plant or something like that.
 And if I do, then I'm like, OK, I actually want to know specifically what kind of flower this is.
-So then I'm going to call the Google Cloud Platform API to then get the more fine-grained classification.
+So then I'm going to call the Google Cloud API to then get the more fine-grained classification.

 And so we do things, these pairings.
 We see developers do this in a number of places.
 And we actually are also invested in making sure these transitions are even more seamless, and even in building use cases and journeys that are end-to-end built to be what we call hybrid.
 We have a bunch of exciting stuff coming up there in the future, but we see this as an increasingly common use case of relying on both Cloud and on device.